tishaanderson/README-4-Newbie/README.md

 README files are written in Markdown, and are always named README.md (note that README is in all caps).
 If you're new to Markdown, refer to the [GitHub guide on mastering markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) or search the internet for Markdown tutorials.

 Including a 'User Story' and 'Acceptance Criteria are optional.
 As long as you have a clear, precise Description, the user should know what the end goal is of your application.
-However, if you choose to include the user story and acceptance criteria sections, these are examples of both:
+However, if you choose to include the user story and acceptance criteria sections, use this syntax:

+    User Story:

+    ``````
+    AS a [insert the type of user you have in mind to use your app here]
+    I WANT [insert what you are trying to create here]
+    SO THAT [insert what your overall goal is behind creating your app here]
+    ``````

+Use the Given/When/Then template for the acceptance criteria.
+You can learn more about how to write acceptance criteria [here](https://rubygarage.org/blog/clear-acceptance-criteria-and-why-its-important#:~:text=Here%20are%20a%20few%20tips,deliver%20and%20stick%20to%20it.).

+Below are examples of both:

 User Story: